 This extra “facetime” is essential for establishing a remote mentor-mentee relationship.
 It takes time to develop and understand each other’s communication styles, so managers must spend extra time with new hires to cultivate a bond early on that facilitates great communication.

-8. Celebrate each milestone with a proper shout out on your communicator
+8. Celebrate each milestone with a proper shout out on your communication tool

 We’ve all heard the idea of celebrating small wins.
 Now is an ideal time to put that into practice.